khessels/cms/README.md

         </main>
     '])
 ```
+# Requirements:

+laravel spatie mermission installed with an admin or developer role defined.

 # Current known issues:

 1. watch the single quote and double quote layout. the default content must contain double qoutes otherwise it breaks.
 2. the content can currently not contain nested blade directives.
 3. response-format is currently buildin, but idealy this must be a seperate package to avoid conflict

+# todo:

+Rename response-format to make it compatible with extenral response-format package

+# upcomming features:

+Integrate a drag and drop interface to expand dynamic page use

 ## Shout out: